 In those who only checked their blood pressure once a day, for just three out of four days on average, the equivalent reduction in blood pressure was just 0.2/3.3 mmHg!

 This suggests that self-monitoring, twice a day, can improve how well you respond to your antihypertensive treatment.
 It could reflect the fact that people who are good at following instructions are more likely to take their medicine every day, as prescribed.
 Another possibility is that twice daily monitoring really focusses your mind on your goal, so you are more likely to remember to take your tablets and stick to a healthy diet and lifestyle.

 I am a firm believer in ‘mind over matter’, however, and it is entirely possible that people who sat down quietly, twice a day, to take their blood pressure, were more able to relax, tune in to their body and help lower their blood pressure using the power of thought to achieve their goal.

-Whichever explanation you prefer to believe, self-monitoring will help you achieve your blood pressure goals.
+Which ever explanation you prefer, self-monitoring will help you achieve your blood pressure goals.